titusfortner/ui2api/README.md

     end
     ```

-    Because we have a model class defined that is named the same as the API class, `WatirApi` will
+    Because we have a model class defined that is named the same as the API class, `UI2API` will
     automatically attempt to create an instance of the model from the return value of the API call.
     It is accessible from a method based on the name of the API/Model classes, so in this case `#booking`: